Saraswati121/Uboric/README.md

 <!-- --- -->
 - Login and logout functionality.
 - Navbar contains various categories.
-- On product page particular category products with skill and flow options displayed.
+- On product page particular category products
-- on purchaging plan there are standerd and premium.
+- on purchaging ,you can simply click and pay

 ## Steps to navigate the website:
 <!-- <hr> -->